0x1eef/xchan.rb/README.md

 A channel is composed of two sockets, one for reading and the other for writing.
 Socket options can be read and set on either of the two sockets with the `Chan::UNIXSocket#getsockopt`, and `Chan::UNIXSocket#setsockopt` methods.
-Apart from the first argument (`:reader`, or `:writer`) the rest of the arguments are identical to `Socket#{getsockopt,setsockopt}`.
-The following example has been run on OpenBSD, the results might be different on other operating systems:
+Besides the first argument (`:reader`, or `:writer`), the rest of the arguments are identical to `Socket#{getsockopt,setsockopt}`.
+This example's results can vary depending on the operating system it is run on:

 ```ruby
 require "xchan"